Users’ Quick Start Guide

-This guide provides enough guidance to submit and observe the successful completion of a first job.
-It then suggests extensions that you can apply to your particular jobs.
+This guide covers submitting and observing the successful completion of a first, example job.
+It then suggests extensions that you can apply to your own jobs.

 This guide presumes that